abrahamparn/Backend-Template/README.md

 - **Node.js 18.x or higher** installed ([Download](https://nodejs.org/))
 - **PostgreSQL 14.x or higher** installed and running
 - **npm 9.x or higher** (comes with Node.js)
-- Basic understanding of JavaScript ES6+, Promises, and async/await
-- Familiarity with REST API concepts
 - A code editor (VS Code recommended)

 ---